Hill’s Prescription Diet Weight Reduction R/D Canine Dog Food is not rated due to its intentional therapeutic design.

-The tenth ingredient is soybean oil is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.
+First, soybean oil is red flagged here only due to its rumored (yet unlikely) link to canine food allergies.

 However, since soybean oil is high in omega-6 fatty acids and contains no omega-3’s, it’s considered less nutritious than flaxseed oil or a named animal fat.

-Next, caramel is a coloring agent made by caramelizing carbohydrates.
-It’s used by pet food manufacturers to impart a golden brown tint to a finished kibble.
+Next, caramel is a natural coloring agent made by caramelizing carbohydrates.
+It’s used by pet food manufacturers to impart a golden brown tint to the finished product.

-Even though caramel is considered safe by the FDA, we’re always disappointed to find any added coloring in a pet food.
+In any case, even though caramel is considered safe by the FDA, we’re always disappointed to find any added coloring in a pet food.

 That’s because coloring is used to make the product more appealing to humans — not your dog.
-After all, do you really think your dog cares what color his kibble is?
+After all, do you really think your dog cares what color his food is?

-Finally, the minerals here do not appear to be chelated.
+And lastly, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Hill’s Prescription Diet R/D Canine Dry Dog Food
+Hill’s Prescription Diet Weight Reduction R/D Canine

-Our ratings have nothing to do with the accuracy of claims made by the manufacturer as to this product’s ability to effectively treat or cure a specific health condition.
+Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.
+So, to find out whether or not this dog food is appropriate for your particular pet, it’s important to consult your veterinarian.